WeiJian123-tech/DawnTrades/README.md

 Apache 2.0 Open Source License

 **DISCLAIMER:**
-This program is not guarenteed to generate profits nor is qualified to offer financial advice for the end user.
+This program is not guarenteed to generate profits nor is qualified to offer financial advice for the end user (Any entities including but not limited to I, we, they, them, company, etc.).
 Please consult with a finanacial advisor for inquiries into finance, trading, securities, equities, or any additional financial or business related questions.
 Please use discretion when utilizing, modifying, trading with this program.
-The authors of this program are not entitled or liable for the end user's personal trading decisions nor profits.
+THE AUTHORS OF THIS PROGRAM ARE NOT AND WILL NOT BE ENTITLED OR LIABLE FOR THE END USER'S PERSONAL TRADING DECISIONS NOR PROFITS NOR DAMAGES.
+There are no gaurentees and/or warranties regarding the end user's use of this program and success in the end user's trading.
+This program does not reflect the author's opinions and decisions, implied nor expressed, and vise versa.
+The end user should knowingly be an age of 18 years or older and trade responsibly when using this program.
 This open scource project will remain free and always be free.
 If you have bought this program with tangible currency, please know that you have been scammed and that you should contact the authorities to reclaim damages with legal council.